-Line 4d.
-Credit for Prior Year Minimum Tax
+Line 4d-Credit for Prior Year Minimum Tax

-To figure the minimum tax credit and any carryforward of that credit, use Form 8827, Credit for Prior Year Minimum credit or qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
+To figure the minimum tax credit and any carryforward of that credit, use Form 8827, Credit for Prior Year Minimum Tax- Corporations.
+Also see Form 8827 if any of the fund's 2000 nonconventional source fuel credit or qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
 See section 53(d).